bertsky/wrap_opencv-python-headless/README.md

 This creates a problem for dependent packages, though: Whatever OpenCV flavour you choose to depend on, your dependents will also rely on that particular choice.
 To make matters worse, `pip` does not consider these flavours as conflict when installed in parallel (despite all sharing the same submodule/subpackage name `cv2`).

-So practically, if you depend on several OpenCV-dependent packages, but want to avoid the X11 dependencies, _any_ of your dependencies could drag them back in if it chose to require `opencv-python` instead of `opencv-python-headless`.
+So practically, if you depend on some OpenCV-dependent packages, but want to avoid the X11 dependencies, _any_ of your dependencies could drag them back in if it chose to require `opencv-python` instead of `opencv-python-headless`.

-If however, you know for certain that none of them _actually_ need X11, and might thus easily have been chosen headless, then this package is for you.
+If, however, you know for certain that none of them _actually_ need X11, and might thus easily have been chosen `headless`, then this package is for you.
 It merely re-brands `opencv-python-headless` as `opencv-python` by requiring the former but providing the latter in an otherwise empty package.

+You can install this package _prior_ to other dependencies and thus block any subsequent installation of the actual prebuilt `opencv-python`.
+(But to make this work including a mirrored version number, `opencv-python-headless` needs to be installed early, too.
+Thus, installing this package will also install `opencv-python-headless` if not already present.)

 ## Installation